graphcore-research/tessellate-ipu/tessellate_ipu/tile/README.md

 ## IPU custom vertex integration

 JAX can easily be extended with [custom primitives](https://jax.readthedocs.io/en/latest/notebooks/How_JAX_primitives_work.html#defining-new-jax-primitives).
-Using this extension API, we provide an easy way to integrate custom IPU C++ vertices in `jax_ipu_experimental_addons.tile`.
+Using this extension API, we provide an easy way to integrate custom IPU C++ vertices in `tessellate_ipu.tile`.
 In short, once you have a `Vertex` C++ class, you will only need to include the following lines to expose it in Python:
 ```python
 @declare_ipu_tile_primitive("DemoVertex<{x}>", gp_filename=demo_vertex_filename)
 def demo_vertex_p(x: jax.ShapedArray):